UPDATED JAN 28, 2020

 Bicycling acts as transportation to some, exercise to others, and fun for all.
 Luckily, Pittsburgh is crisscrossed with bike trails galore, both urban and scenic.
 So grab your bike, and hit the trail!

 Prepare to get lost in over 24 miles of Pittsburgh history.
 The Three Rivers Heritage Trail is a combination of the best biking trails throughout the city, connecting neighborhoods, sights, sounds, and cultures.
 North Shore Trail, Lawrenceville Trail, Millvale Trail, Eliza Furnace Trail, South Side Trail – they’re all part of this awesome network of paved wonderland, well-maintained by some hometown organizations.
 Take the whole fam and say hello to PNC Park, the Point, and Kennywood for us!

-Eliza Furnace Trail is the oldest leg of the Three Rivers Heritage Trail, and it’s also quite possibly the most unique — so unique, that you’ll have to fight from staring at the lore of the land to keep your eyes in front of your handle bars with so much to look at.
-It’s got old signs from the steel days, winds right in between Second Avenue and Parkway East, and passes right under the Allegheny County Jail – giving it the nickname “The Jail Trail”.
+Eliza Furnace Trail is the oldest leg of the Three Rivers Heritage Trail, and it’s also possibly the most unique — it's a fight to keep your eyes in front of your handle bars with so much to look at.
+It’s got old signs from the steel days, winds between Second Avenue and Parkway East, and passes right under the Allegheny County Jail – giving it the nickname “The Jail Trail”.
 You can even bike right from downtown on your lunch break!

 The South Side Riverfront Trail is beautiful in the summer.
 A lot of people know this, so be prepared to share the riverside trail through the South Side with fellow bikers, joggers, rollerbladers, and dog-walkers.
 This paved path starts at 4th Street Station Square and ends 5 miles later at Riverfront Park, 18th Street South Side.
 You can lounge on the lawn or finish with a beverage at Over the Bar on Carson Street!